AugustDaniel/cbl-2ip90/README.md

 ![dragging](.github/assets/dragging.gif?raw=true)

 This helped us tremendously during the project as we could now see what everyone was working on and not have conflicting tasks.
 It is also a good indicator of the progress of the project, as in one look all the still needed and already done tasks can be seen.
 To fit our needs, we created an automation script to sort the To Do list based on priority.
-This script would put all priority 1 cards at the top and afterwards priority 2 and 3 respectively.
+This script would put all priority 1 cards at the top and afterward priority 2 and 3 respectively.
 With this script it was easier to assess the status of our project and make decisions on what card to work on next.

 ![automation](.github/assets/automation.gif?raw=true)